flaviocopes/grav-plugin-shoppingcart/README.md

 # Adding a Checkout Plugin

-Currently there are two Checkout plugins: Stripe and Checkout.
+Currently there are two Checkout plugins: Stripe and PayPal.
 Get one of the two, or both, install them and configure their options through the Admin Panel.

 # Visualizing orders